conda-incubator/setup-miniconda/README.md

 > Note:
 >
 > - GitHub hosted Windows runners are currently faster during cache
->   decompression when configuring the packages directories on the `D:` drive as
+>   decompression when configuring the package directories on the `D:` drive as
 >   shown above.
 Make sure to use the `enableCrossOsArchive` cache config option
 >   as well.